Top 10 Jobs for Business Majors

 Print, broadcast, and electronic media all provide extensive coverage of events and developments in the business and financial sectors.
 Business majors learn to analyze companies and industries and compose written summaries of their findings, just like reporters.
 They develop the communications and presentation skills to clearly articulate content about the business world.

-So if you are fascinated by business but would rather communicate about it than conduct business, then business reporting might be for you.
+So if you are fascinated by business but would rather communicate about it than conduct business, business reporting might be for you.

 9. Corporate Attorney